 - Be Logged into your AVC Email (You will not be able to access the application if not logged into your AVC Email)

 INCOMPLETE APPLICATIONS WILL NOT BE REVIEWED.

-The textbook must be returned to the check-in office on or before the borrower’s agreement date.
+Textbooks and calculators must be returned to the check-in office on or before the borrower’s agreement date.
 If a student is tardy in returning their textbook, they may be ineligible to participate in the program.
 Failure to return the book(s) will result in the HOLD remaining on the student’s account (restriction from registration, financial aid, etc.).
 If a borrowed book is lost, stolen or damaged, the borrowing student accepts full responsibility for the replacement costs of the book, which must be repaid to the Books H.E.L.P.
-Program prior to the hold being removed from the student account.
+Program prior to the hold being removed from the student account